nati-esh-zed/online_shopping_webapp/software requirement/spec/SRS.md

 ## Acknowledgment

-Thanks to our FSE teacher for giving us this opportunity to do this project and for teaching and guiding us on how to do this project.
+First of all thank God for everything.
+And thanks to our FSE teacher for giving us this opportunity to do this project and for teaching and guiding us on how to do this project.
 Thanks to Alemu Tadesse for advising us and giving us feedback on the UML diagrams.

 ## Definitions